Ninetalesgh/dndcampaign/vault/dm/monsters.md

    - **Stick (Recharge 6)**.
 When the mephit is hit with a melee attack by a Medium or smaller creature within 1 *(1.5m)*, the mephit forces the attacker to succeed on a DC 11 STR Save or be [Grappled](conditions.md#grappled) (escape DC 11).
    A creature [Grappled](conditions.md#grappled) in this way takes 5 (2d4) acid damage at the beginning of each of its turns.
    - **Split**.
 When the mephit takes any slashing damage, it splits into two new mephits that act on its initiative.
-   Each new mephit has hit points equal to half the original mephit's, rounded down, and can't take reactions.
+   Each new mephit has HP equal to half the original mephit's, rounded down, and can't take reactions.
 *(Source: ConfluxCreatures)*

 ## Monsters P